vuejs/eslint-plugin-vue/docs/rules/no-restricted-html-elements.md

     },
     {
       "element": "marquee",
-      "message": "Do not use deprecate html tags"
+      "message": "Do not use deprecated HTML tags"
     }
   ]
 }